-Geisinger has chosen to limit the scope of its FWA to federally sponsored research by "unchecking the box" on its FWA.
-This allows an appropriate level of review for research that is neither federally sponsored or FDA-regulated.
-Human subjects research projects outside the scope of the FWA will be afforded protections commensurate with risk as determined by the IRB and remain subject to relevant Geisinger IRB policies and review standards as described in the HRPP Handbook, related Guidance documents and Geisinger policies.
-While continuing to apply the highest ethical standards for human subjects protection, this flexibility will reduce the administrative burden for investigators and the IRB.
-If the federal support status of a study reviewed under Geisinger's flexible provisions (described below) changes, it is the responsibility of the Principal Investigator to notify the IRB immediately via amendment/modification so the research can be reviewed under the Common Rule, 45 CFR 46.
-Under no circumstances will federally supported research be reviewed under these flexible provisions.
+Geisinger applies the HHS Final Rule (2018 Revised Common Rule) to all research, including FDA-regulated research when 2018 Revised Common Rule regulations are compatible.
+However, GIRB reserves the right to make exceptions for human subjects research outside the scope of the FWA if determined by the IRB to be appropriate for the research.
+In all cases, these studies will be afforded protections commensurate with risk as determined by the IRB.
+Such research remains subject to relevant Geisinger IRB policies and review standards as described in the HRPP Handbook, related Guidance documents and Geisinger policies.
+If the federal support status of a study reviewed under such flexible provisions changes, it is the responsibility of the Principal Investigator to notify the IRB immediately via amendment/modification, so the research can be reviewed under the HHS Final Rule, 45 CFR 46.

-Effective May 1, 2018, GIRB review of research that is neither federally sponsored nor FDA-regulated, will apply flexible provisions adapted from the Final Revised Common Rule 45 CFR 46 Subpart A - Basic HHS policy of Protection of Human Research Subjects (January 18, 2017), specifically:
+Effective May 1, 2018, GIRB applied flexible provisions adapted from the Final Revised Common Rule 45 CFR 46 Subpart A - Basic HHS policy of Protection of Human Research Subjects (January 18, 2017) to research that was neither federally sponsored nor FDA-regulated, specifically:

-- Adoption of revised Exemption Categories 1-6 (See Guidance Exempt Review Categories) - Requirement for "Limited Review" by IRB member as a condition for Exemption 2(iii) and 3(i)(C) - Elimination of the continuing review requirement for most minimal risk research and requirement for documentation of rationale for continuing review of research that otherwise would not require continuing review - Expand general requirements for informed consent, including organization of informed consent so that key information is presented first and organized and presented in a way that facilitates comprehension (required for informed consents approved on or after May 1, 2018) (See Guidance Informed Consent Required Elements.)
+- Adopted revised Exemption Categories 1-6 (See Guidance Exempt Review Categories) - Required "Limited Review" by IRB member as a condition for Exemption 2(iii) and 3(i)(C) - Eliminated the continuing review requirement for most minimal risk research and required documentation of rationale for continuing review of research that otherwise would not require continuing review - Expanded general requirements for informed consent, including organization of informed consent so that key information is presented first and organized and presented in a way that facilitates comprehension (required for informed consents approved on or after May 1, 2018) (See Guidance Informed Consent Required Elements.)

-The IRB will evaluate all ongoing studies for transition to these flexible review provisions at the time of the study's continuing review occurring after May 1, 2018.
+The IRB evaluated all ongoing studies for transition to these flexible review provisions at the time of the study's continuing review occurring on or after May 1, 2018.
+All research that transitioned to these provisions since May 1, 2018 are considered transitioned to the HHS Final Rule (2018 Revised Common Rule) for the remainder of the research.